InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 `ess-internal-api` on port `8001`.
 The Account Server will be able to manage event streams via the URL `http://ess-internal-api:8001/event-stream/`.

+To update the running image (to deploy a new tagged version) just re-run the playbook with the a suitable value for `ess_image_tag`.

 To remove the application run the playbook again, but set the `ess_state` variable to `absent`: -